 A search engine sends a spider or bot to your website to collect information to add to its index.
 The search engine spider follows links on your website to internal and external pages.
 It then make copies of the pages, strips away the code, and interprets the remaining text.
 Ultimately your pages are scored and associated with certain words.

 Meanwhile, users visiting popular search engines like Google or Bing will enter specific words or phrases looking for related web pages.

 So how do you get listed in their top results?

-The quality of the incoming links to your site is critical to PageRank.
+The quality of the incoming links to your site is critical to Google.
 Five links from reputable, legitimate sites are worth more than a hundred links from questionable sites that provide no real service.
-The Google search engine will evaluate your PageRank, page contents, hyperlinks, navigation structure, and age of your site, along with other factors, then determine where to list your page in their results.
-Learn more about incoming web site links.
-Google has recently introduced sophisticated algorithms to fight SPAM and filter out web pages that provide very little unique text or value.
-It also uses data to "observe" how people engage with web pages, and how they move around a website.
-If visitors stay a long time, it indicates that they are happy with their results and have found value in the content.
+The Google search engine will also evaluate your page content, hyperlinks, navigation structure, and the age of your site to help determine where to list your page in their results.
+In addition, Google now utilizes sophisticated algorithms to fight SPAM and filter out web pages that provide little unique text or value.
+It also uses data to "observe" how people engage with web pages and move around a website.
+If visitors stay a long time, it indicates that they are happy with their results.
 Google uses this information to help rank the website.

-The future trends of internet are rapidly changing.
 Incoming links from Social Media websites like Facebook and Twitter can now dramatically affect your website's ranking in search engine results.
-Social media is a very easy and convenient method of sharing and connecting with people all over the globe.
-It is also an easy and effortless process to help you reach your prospective customers.
+Social media is an easy method of connecting with people all over the globe.
+It's also a great way to help you reach your prospective customers.
 Just make sure you are able to use it wisely.
 Everything you post should be fun, relevant to your chosen topic, and something that you think your readers will enjoy.
 See Understanding Social Media.